claygod/Bxog/README.md

 # Perfomance

 Bxog is the fastest router, showing the speed of query processing.
 Its speed is comparable to the speed of the popular multiplexers: Bone, Httprouter, Gorilla, Zeus.
-Detailed benchmark [here](https://github.com/claygod/bxogtest).
 In short (less time, the better):

 - Bxog         330 ns/op
 - HttpRouter   395 ns/op